The title says it all: Ruzuku is notoriously easy to use, but ease of use doesn’t necessarily mean that something is good.

 You should use Ruzuku if you’ve never hosted an online course before, dealt with live video, or taught online.

 Ruzuku is a beginner’s platform that lets you get your feet wet and understand what it takes to make an attractive, engaging, and functional website.

 Ruzuku isn’t an accredited learning platform, meaning you’re not going to see everyone in the education community represent or recommend it.
 Ruzuku is a tool that you have to put to use because while it doesn’t compete with a lot of larger and other online course platforms, it does help you learn the ropes like other popular online course platforms.

 With its understandable pricing module, you should use Ruzuku to begin your online presence as an educator, and then port over to another LMS in the future (preferably one that makes that migration process simple and painless).

 Ruzuku also hosts everything on their site, so you don’t have to manage annual domain registrations.
 Even if you upgrade to the University Plan, they handle the site registration for you.

-The one major benefit to staying with Ruzuku is that they don’t charge a transaction fee, so you get to keep all of the money that your students pour into their education.
-Ruzuku is already making their money off of your monthly subscription.
+The one major benefit to staying with Ruzuku is that they don’t charge a transaction fee, so you get to keep all of the money that your unlimited students pour into their education.
+Ruzuku is already making its money off of your monthly subscription.

 How to Use Ruzuku